US eases travel advisory for India as COVID-19 cases decline | NewsBytes

 US eases travel advisory for India as COVID-19 cases decline

 As India's COVID-19 outbreak subsides, the United States has eased the travel advisory for its citizens traveling to India.
-The travel recommendations now stand relaxed from Level 4 (no travel) to Level 3, which urges citizens to reconsider travel.
-The US government had placed India in the Level 4 category on May 5, when the latter was reeling under the second wave.
+The recommendations now stand relaxed from Level 4 (no travel) to Level 3, which urges citizens to reconsider travel.
+The US government had placed India in the Level 4 category on May 5, when the latter was reeling under the second wave of the pandemic.

 - 'Risk of contracting COVID-19 lower if you are vaccinated'